TurboWarp/sb3fix/README.md

 const fs = require('fs');

 const run = async () => {
-  // Fix an entire zip with sb3fix.fixZip()
+  // Fix a .sb3 or .sprite3 with sb3fix.fixZip()
   // Input can be an ArrayBuffer, Uint8Array, Blob, File, or Node.js Buffer.
   // Output will be Uint8Array.
   // This method returns a Promise.
 If there is an error, that promise will reject.